OTLA membership supports our access to justice initiatives and other programs across the province.

 Renew before January 31, 2017 to enjoy uninterrupted access to member benefits.
 Thank you for your support!

-Contact the OTLA membership team for details!
+Contact the OTLA membership team for current engagement opportunities

 OTLA wins MTO Safety Award, Insurers Reduce Benefits with HST

 The latest MPP Advisor was distributed on September 19th.
 This edition focused on a recent Ministry of Transportation award that we received for our Helmets on Kids program.

 The newsletter also highlighted our concern with insurance companies disregarding clear direction from FSCO by including HST as part of benefit limits.